Get answers to frequently asked questions about writing, appearances, series, and more or submit your own question to be

-All told, there should be four.
+All told, there will be four.
 There is also one short story (Whatever it Takes), and I have potential ideas for other short peeks into the universe that I’d like to tell if I’d gotten the chance.
 Currently (as of summer 2017) only the first two books in the series and the first short story will be published.

 Lani and I have been friends for many years now, and although we were both writing separately for a lot of that time, this series was our first attempt to write together.
 She called me one day and asked if I wanted to write two novellas with her, one about two people who meet in the airport and another about two friends who make a deal to be each other’s prom date.